Raven-Amiatu/Raven-Amiatu/README.md

 # 👋 Hello World, I’m Raven!

-I'm an analyst passionate in data science, machine learning and the ai space.
-My journey is fueled by a curiosity for emerging technologies and their transformative potential, and I am dedicated to contributing to meaningful advancements in the fields of artificial intelligence and machine learning.
+I'm a solo dev who has dove into the startup world to create value.
+I've always wanted to create things and working on things of my own creation has been the best decision of my life.
+If you've come to stalk me, this is one of the best places to do it ;) .

 ## 💡 About Me:

 I began my data science journey in 2022, transitioning from a background in medicine to pursue my passion for technology and data analytics.
 After moving to Melbourne, I embarked on a Master's in Data Science at the University of Melbourne, honing my skills to navigate and excel in today's competitive tech market.
-GitHub serves as a platform to showcase my creativity, technical expertise, and dedication to solving complex problems through data-driven solutions.
+GitHub serves as a platform to showcase my creativity, technical expertise, and dedication to solving complex problems.

 ## 📜 Qualitfications: